The Mary Towneley Loop

 Turn left and follow that finger post.

-Oh no, the Rooley Moor Rd!
+4 Oh no, the Rooley Moor Rd!

 Try to ride next to the verge for a bit of relief.

-If your comming the other way whilst doing
+If your coming the other way whilst

 the Mary Towneley Challenge clockwise,